box/box-python-sdk-gen/docs/folder_locks.md

 - folder_lock_id `str`
   - The ID of the folder lock.
   - Used as `folder_lock_id` in path `path` of the API call
+- headers `DeleteFolderLockByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the folder lock is successfully deleted.